This topic explains how to access the CosyVoice speech synthesis service using a WebSocket connection.

 Send the run-task instruction

-task_idmust be used for the subsequent continue-task instruction and finish-task instruction.
+task_idreturned must be used in subsequent continue-task and finish-task instructions.
+Keep it consistent.

-Send this instruction only after you receive the task-started event from the server.
+You can send this instruction only after receiving the task-started event from the server.

 Ends the speech synthesis task.

-Send this instruction after all continue-task instructions have been sent.
+Send this instruction after all continue-task instructions are sent.

 1. run-task instruction: Start a task

-This instruction starts a speech synthesis task and lets you set request parameters, such as the voice and sample rate.
+This instruction starts a speech synthesis task.
+You can configure request parameters such as voice and sample rate in this instruction.

 Example: